luispedro/jug/README.rst

 version **0.8**:
 - Tasklets
 - Fix bugs in sleep-until and cleanup
+- Fix bugs with CompoundTask (you needed to run jug execute twice before)

 version **0.7.4**:
 - Fix case where ~/.jug/configrc does not exist